Dhiac7/EduQuill_RAG_Pipeline/README.md

 - **Groq API errors**: Verify your API key is correct and has sufficient credits
 - **Ollama connection failed**: Ensure Ollama is running: `ollama serve`

-## 📝 License

-This project is open-source.
-Please check the license file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Support

-For issues and questions, please open an issue on the project repository.